 Ceiling moulding installation in Warsaw — the finishing touch

-Ceiling moulding (coving) is the detail that closes the joint between wall and ceiling.
-Without it, even neatly painted walls look unfinished: you can see gaps, uneven wallpaper edges, and the junction line.
-Installing moulding is the final stage of decorating work.
-It takes anywhere from a couple of hours to a full day depending on the perimeter and the number of corners.
-We work across Warsaw — from Śródmieście to Wilanów and Targówek.
+Ceiling moulding (coving) is the trim that finishes the join between the wall and the ceiling.
+Without it, even well-painted walls can still look incomplete: gaps show up, wallpaper edges look uneven, and the line where the surfaces meet stays visible.
+Fitting moulding is one of the last steps in finishing.
+It can take from a couple of hours to a full day, depending on the perimeter and how many corners there are.
+We work all over Warsaw — from Śródmieście to Wilanów and Targówek.

 How much does it cost and what affects the price

-Current prices are in the table below.
-The cost depends on total length, moulding type (polystyrene, polyurethane, duropolymer), and the number of corners.
+Up-to-date prices are in the table below.
+The final amount depends on the total running length, the type of moulding (polystyrene, polyurethane, duropolymer), and the number of corners.
 Internal corners are standard.
-External, non-standard, and curved ones are more complex and cost more.
-The client buys the moulding; the technician will advise on size and type.
-Adhesive is usually included in the labour cost.
+External, unusual, and curved corners take more work and cost extra.
+The client purchases the moulding; the technician can advise on the right size and material.
+Adhesive is usually included in the labour price.

 | Service | min | max |